chrisvwn/Rnightlights/README.md

 ---
 # Rnightlights [![Build Status](https://travis-ci.org/chrisvwn/Rnightlights.svg?branch=master)](https://travis-ci.org/chrisvwn/Rnightlights)

-## Nightlights for R
+## Nightlights Data Extraction in R

-The Rnightlights package extracts raster and zonal statistics from satellite nightlight rasters downloaded from the United States National Oceanic and Atmospheric Administration (<http://www.noaa.gov>) free data repositories.
+The Rnightlights package extracts rasters and zonal statistics from satellite nightlight rasters downloaded from the United States National Oceanic and Atmospheric Administration (<http://www.noaa.gov>) free data repositories.

 Both the DMSP-OLS annual and SNPP-VIIRS monthly nightlight raster data are supported.
 Satellite nightlight raster tiles are downloaded and cropped to the country boundaries using shapefiles from the GADM database of Global Administrative Areas (<http://gadm.org>).
 Zonal statistics are then calculated at the lowest administrative boundary for the selected country and cached locally for future retrieval.
 Finally, a simple data explorer/browser is included that allows one to visualize the cached data e.g. graphing, mapping and clustering regional data.